Waterfall Chart Excel: The Complete Guide (With Templates)

 End1050105

-This method works but is labor-intensive and fragile.
+This method works but is fragile.
 Changing any value requires recalculating the Base column, and formatting adjustments must be redone frequently.

 Waterfall Chart Best Practices#